A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Comparison of the Three Algorithms

 In order to see how the performance of a closed-loop MFB-CIM scales with increasing problem size, we solved \mbox{{\sc MaxCut}} problems with SK instances of problem sizes $n= 100, 200,\dots, 800$.
 A total of 100 instances of the SK model for each problem size were randomly generated.
 Using a closed-loop MFB-CIM, we solved each instance 100 times to evaluate the success probability $P_{\text{s}}$ of finding a ground state and compute a wall-clock time to achieve a success probability of $\geq 0.99$.
 It is assumed that all-to-all spin coupling is implemented in 10 nanoseconds, which corresponds to a cavity round-trip time.
-The signal field lifetime is 100 nanoseconds, that is, $N_{decay} = 10$.
-We used the discrete map Gaussian model to simulate such a low-finesse machine.
+The signal field lifetime is 100 nanoseconds, that is, $\gamma_\text{s} \Delta T_\text{c} = 0.1$.
+We use the continuous-time Gaussian model as described in \cref{sec:MFB-CIM_A}.
 The results are shown in \cref{fig:TTS_comparison}(b), along with the predicted performance of DAQC and DH-QMF for the SK model instances.
 The minimum wall-clock TTS for the closed-loop MFB-CIM at the optimized runtime $t_{\text{max}}$ scales as an exponential function of $\sqrt{n}$, while those for DH-QMF and DAQC scale as exponential functions of $n$.
-At a problem size of $n=800$, the wall-clock TTS for the closed-loop MFB-CIM is $\sim10$ milliseconds , while those for DH-QMF and DAQC are $\sim10^{120}$ seconds and $\sim10^{50}$ seconds, respectively.
+At a problem size of $n=800$, the wall-clock TTS for the closed-loop MFB-CIM is $\sim10$ milliseconds, while those for DH-QMF and DAQC are $\sim10^{120}$ seconds and $\sim10^{50}$ seconds, respectively.

+For the bimodal SK model, which is known to be \lq\lq easy\rq\rq for many algorithms, and for a limited problem-size range of $100\le n\le 500$, we empirically observe a sub-exponential scaling of $\Theta(2^{\sqrt{n}})$ for the closed-loop MFB-CIM's TTS.
+Such a sub-exponential scaling in solving the SK model instances using CIM-based algorithms has also been reported in other recent studies~\cite{leleu2021scaling, hamerly2019experimental}.
+For the 21-weight problem instances, due to the limited problem-size range $5\le n\le 30$ of the data available, we cannot reliably infer the actual asymptotic scaling.
+While our results for the \text{MFB-CIM} seem to agree well with a sub-exponential scaling (with the same exponent $\sqrt{n}$), extrapolations from numerical findings based on small-sized problem instances can potentially be misleading.

+In contrast, the scaling of DAQC appears to be exponential.
+In the absence of empirical data for large problem sizes (even for the SK instances), we perform a careful regression analysis on our data, which we report in~\cref{app_TTS_scaling}.
+Our analysis suggests an exponential scaling for solving the SK model problem instances and a slightly sub-exponential scaling with the exponent $n^{0.9}$ for the \mbox{21-weight} problem instances.
+Nevertheless, we remain reluctant to extrapolate any exponential scaling laws from this investigation.